smartdevicelink/sdl_evolution/proposals/NNNN-Add-a-mechanism-to-exclude-route-guidance-between-embedded-navigation-and-SDL-navigation.md

 ## Introduction

-Add exclusive control mechanism to prevent conflict of route guidance between embedded navigation and SDL navigation.
+This proposal is to add an exclusive control mechanism to prevent conflict of route guidance between embedded navigation and SDL navigation.

 ## Motivation